-Also, because of the high miles, I wouldn’t recommend my daily beater car for some people.
-While it’s no big deal if I have a car-trouble around town, if you’re a parent with young kids, car-trouble is both a hassle and a potential safety issue.
+Also, because of the high miles, I wouldn’t recommend my daily beater car to some people.
+While it’s no big deal if I have car trouble around town, car trouble is a hassle and a potential safety issue if you’re a parent with young kids.
 It’s better to drive a car with lower miles that will be more reliable in some cases.

 Again, high reliability for a parent is not its purpose.

 But wait a minute Tawnya, if you’re basing your decisions on the purpose of things and looking for the most cost-effective way to serve the purpose, then why wouldn’t you apply this mindset to everything?

 I apply this concept to (almost) everything in my life, except for one part of the equation for why I drive my daily beater that we haven’t discussed yet.

 I’ll repeat it, CARS DEPRECIATE.
 They lose their value over time, no matter how well you maintain them or how few miles they have.

 Cars depreciate, and that gives me double the reason to spend money only on things that affect my Camry’s ability to serve its purpose and put off buying another car for as long as it can do so.

 There is no need to spend top-dollar for items that depreciate when you can get something that serves the same purpose for much cheaper.
 Find something that will give you good value for the money and then use it until it gives out.